haseeb-heaven/gemini-interpreter/README.md

 - Data analysis and machine learning capabilities
 - Graphs and charts generation from bard responses
 - Ability to upload files for data analysis and machine learning.
+- Share code with others with powerered by ShareGPT.

 ## License and Author
 AutoBard-Coder was created by HeavenHM and is licensed under the MIT license.